-I am an Assistant Professor in the Information School at the University of Washington (UW).
-I co-direct the DataLab, study the Science of Science, and coordinate Data Science education at UW and the eScience Institute.
+I am an Associate Professor in the Information School at the University of Washington (UW).
+I am the Director of the Center for an Informed Public.
+I co-founded the DataLab, study the Science of Science, and coordinate Data Science education at UW and the eScience Institute.

 I see information as a central unifying theme in society, biology and our physical world.
 I spend much of my time developing methods for mapping large citation networks in order to understand the evolution of scholarly ideas; however, network thinking is useful for understanding the movement of water molecules in stomatal networks, infectious disease in human contact networks, and passengers in airline transportation networks.
 I co-founded several research projects in the Science of Science including Eigenfactor.org and Viziometrics.org.